cbmr-data/cbmr-data.github.io/esrum/source/tips/r_troubleshooting.rst

    unable to load shared object '/home/abc123/R/x86_64-pc-linux-gnu-library/4.3/wk/libs/wk.so':
    /lib64/libstdc++.so.6: version `GLIBCXX_3.4.26' not found (required by /home/abc123/R/x86_64-pc-linux-gnu-library/4.3/wk/libs/wk.so)

-To fix his, you will need to reinstall the affected R libraries using one of two methods:
+To fix this, you will need to reinstall the affected R libraries using one of two methods:

 #.
 Connect to the RStudio server as described in the